Chicago Theatre Review

 Actor/playwright John Reeger and his writing partner, the late composer Julie Shannon (creators of the popular holiday classic, “The Christmas Schooner”) began work on a new show back in 2005.
 Inspired by Peter Costello’s biography, The Real World of Sherlock Holmes, in which the author shed new light on the man considered to be the creator of the modern detective story, Mr. Reeger and Ms. Shannon began the first draft of their new musical.
 After several workshops and rewrites, and following the untimely death of Julie Shannon, Mercury Theater Artistic Director Walter Stearns saw there was potential in this new piece.
 He lured multitalented composer/actor/singer Michael Mahler (“Hero,” “October Sky”) to add his own touches, while enlisting expert Chicago director/choreographer Rachel Rockwell to direct the show’s development.
 With the help of these and so many other theatre artists, a new musical has finally been brought to life.

-Based upon actual events from the real life of Sir Arthur Conan Doyle, the show opens with an enactment of the holmes1author’s attempt to put an end to his most popular literary creation so that he might devote more time to scholarly writing.
+Based upon actual events from the real life of Sir Arthur Conan Doyle, the show opens with an enactment of the author’s attempt to put an end to his most popular literary creation so that he might devote more time to scholarly writing.
 In what was intended to be the last installment of his serialized Sherlock Holmes stories, popularized in the monthly British periodical, The Strand, Doyle writes a story entitled, “The Final Problem.”
 As the curtain rises on this musical, we behold Holmes and his arch-nemesis, Professor Moriarty, engaged in hand-to-hand combat on the rocky cliffs surrounding Reichenbach Falls.
 Suddenly they both plunge to their deaths and, with this, Sherlock Holmes exists no more.
 The public is outraged and Conan Doyle has to cope with the angry backlash.

 His lovely wife Louise implores Doyle to get his mind off the outcries by helping George Edalji, a young East Indian man, who has been imprisoned for mutilating horses and threatening to do the same to the children of his village.
 Once Doyle has visited the young man in his gaol cell, and spent time talking with his parents, an Indian clergyman and his Scottish-born wife, it soon becomes clear that this is a case resulting from racial prejudice.
 The boy is obviously innocent of this crime.
 Doyle also comes to know several of the other villagers of Wyrley and, together with Sherlock Holmes’ supernatural assistance, the two solve the case and restore justice to the village.